 The National Centers for Environmental Information publishes climate normal, or averages, for various stations.
-The Sunderland station was the closest station with this snowfall data (https://www.ncei.noaa.gov/access/us-climate-normals/#dataset=normals-monthly&timeframe=30&station=USC00438160).
+The Sunderland station was the closest station with this snowfall data monthly&timeframe=30&station=USC00438160).
 The data covers a 30-year period from 1991-2021.
 The average snowfall for this period was 75.2 inches for Sunderland.
 December, January, February and March are the primary months for snowfall.
-Extreme snowfall events for one, two, and three day events have ranged from 12 to over 20 inches (NOAA/National Climate Data Center Cooperative Weather Observer reports">https://www.ncei.noaa.gov/access/us-climate-normals/#dataset=normals-monthly&timeframe=30&station=USC00438160).
-The data covers a 30-year period from 1991-2021.
-The average snowfall for this period was 75.2 inches for Sunderland.
-December, January, February and March are the primary months for snowfall.
 Extreme snowfall events for one, two, and three day events have ranged from 12 to over 20 inches (NOAA/National Climate Data Center Cooperative Weather Observer reports).
-The skill of road crews in Vermont means that only the heaviest snowstorms (>12 inches) or ice storms affect the populations.
+There are no specific locations in North Bennington that are more susceptible than others to snow or ice storms.
+Furthermore, the skill of road crews in Vermont means that only the heaviest snowstorms (>12 inches) or ice storms affect the populations.